-There is now legislation in place to protect agency workers and give them the same rights as regular employees of the hirer.
+There is now legislation in place to protect agency workers and give them the same rights as regular employees of the employer.
 You have access to facilities and information about job vacancies from day one of the job.

-There are other rights such as pay, annual leave and working time which you are entitled to after 12 weeks in the same role with the same hirer.
-For more information visit: www.gov.uk/agency-workers-your-rights/overview.
+There are other rights concerning pay, annual leave and working time which you are entitled to after 12 weeks in the same role with the same employer Your rights may differ if you are an employee of the agency itself - sometimes known as a 'pay between assignments' contract.

+www.gov.uk/agency-workers-your-rights/overview

 WHY DO I HAVE TO PAY TAX?
-I THOUGHT STUDENTS WERE EXEMPT
+I THOUGHT STUDENTS WERE EXEMPT.

-Students are not exempt from paying income tax, but many students don't pay tax because they earn less than the tax-free 'personal allowance'
+Students are not exempt from paying income tax, but many students don't pay tax because they earn less than the tax-free 'personal allowance'.
 Once it looks as though your wages are going to exceed this allowance in any given year, you start paying tax.